 This Keto Meatballs Parmesan is an update on my low carb meatballs alla parmigiana post from way back.
 Easy to make and family friendly, these delicious keto Italian meatballs are packed with flavor and boast a legit meatball texture.

-Juicy, tender, and full of flavor, a good italian meatball is a beautiful thing.
-Unfortunately, finding a decent gluten free and low carb recipe for classic Italian meatballs isn’t easy.
+The foundation of these Keto Meatballs Parmesan (or Parmigiana if you’re feeling fancy) are obviously the meatballs themselves.
+Juicy, tender, and full of flavor, a classic italian meatball is a beautiful thing.
+Unfortunately, finding a decent low carb and keto Italian meatball recipe isn’t easy.

-The nice thing is, these low carb Italian meatballs are delicious plain as well, so they make a great finger-friendly lunch on the go.
+The nice thing is, these keto meatballs parmesan are delicious plain as well, so they make a great finger-friendly lunch on the go.
 I like to make a bunch and freeze them in bags of 3 – 5 meatballs.
 If I know I’m going to be out, I can grab a bag out of the freezer and toss it into my purse or cooler bag.
-A couple of hours later they are thawed, and I can just reach in and eat them, even if I’m driving in my car.
+A couple of hours later they are thawed, and I can just reach in and eat a few of these Italian keto meatballs, even if I’m driving in my car.

 It’s a great alternative to the drive thru, and minimizes your chances of grabbing something that will wreak havoc on your diet or digestive system simply because you’re starving and desperate.

-Since even homemade or sugar free jarred marinara sauce does have some carbs though, I spoon about a tablespoon over each meatball, which makes it easier to keep track of my nutrition stats.
+Since even a sugar free marinara sauce does have some carbs though, I spoon about a tablespoon over each keto meatball, which makes it easier to keep track of my nutrition stats.
 Any more than that gets wasted in the bottom of the pan anyway.